-Until 1st October 2021, EU, EEA or Swiss National ID cards will be valid for entry into the UK.
-After this, you’ll need a passport to travel.
+You’ll need a passport to travel to the UK.
 In addition to this, you’ll need to provide proof of funds to cover the duration of your visit and a return flight.
 If you’re doing unpaid volunteering for a charity, you will need to apply for a Tier 5 Charity Visa through a registered volunteering provider to work in the UK.

-Our main advice is to stay in regular contact with the charity you’re volunteering with.
+Our main advice is to stay in regular contact with the charity you’re volunteering in Europe with.
 Keep asking questions if there are any areas that you’re unclear about.
 While some regulations have changed, there are still plenty of opportunities available.
-So don’t let Brexit stop you from volunteering for a cause you feel passionate about!
+So don’t let Brexit stop you from volunteering in Europe for a cause you feel passionate about!

 Keith Tully is a partner at Real Business Rescue, a reputable service provider of business turnaround services with an extensive network of offices across the UK.
 Keith advises distressed company directors on restructuring measures to renew company health.